 Start by getting your dog to walk through the hoop while holding it at ground level.
 Slowly raise the hoop a couple of inches at a time until your dog must hop to get through the hoop.
 Make sure you are offering lots of praise and rewards.
 With enough time and practice, your dog will be leaping majestically through the hoop like he's part of a circus act.

 Mental Exercise for Dogs

 Dogs need to exercise both their bodies and their minds.
-Walking or jogging around the neighborhood or through the park and discovering new smells provides great mental stimulation.
+Walking or jogging around the neighbourhood or through the park and discovering new smells provides great mental stimulation.

 On days when we spend more time inside than out, there are many ways to excite your dog’s brain.

 Here is a quick list of mental exercises you can practice with your puppy or dog.

 1. Learning New Tricks

 Working on a new trick with or teaching a new task to your dog will provide her with great mental stimulation!
 Grab some treats and get to work.